Healthy Homes Assessment Frimley

 Home Assessments Frimley for Rental Properties

-There are numerous things to look over during the house evaluation to determine if your rental property meets the requirements of the Healthy Homes Standard.
-A few examples are:
+There are a myriad of concerns to look over during the home assessment to see if your rental property meets all the basic requirements of Healthy Homes Standards.
+There are a few examples:

 • Are the floor spaces well-insulated?
 Is there a ground moisture barrier in place?

-The consequences of not having an Healthy home that is in compliance with regulations under the Residential Tenancies Act and consequently being on the wrong side of an tenancy solutions ruling can be extremely costly for landlords and property managers.
-For specialist advice, call today to schedule your rental property home evaluation.
+The consequences of not having a Healthy Home in accordance with The Residential Tenancies Act and consequently being in the wrong of an tenant services ruling could be significant for property owners and landlords.
+For specialist assistance, get in touch today and book your rental property home evaluation.

 home assessments for rental properties